How COVID-19 Lockdowns Have Impacted Credit Card Debt

 Table 1.
 Percent change (September – March)/March in 2020 credit card balances across lockdown types.

 These trends can be visualized even further by analyzing county level trends across the U.S. The animation in Figure 4 shows a heat map of monthly balances for every U.S. county.
 Prior to April 2020, balances exhibit the expected trends of seasonal Christmas spikes, followed by balance reductions through March each year, and then followed by gradual increases throughout the remainder of the year.
-Beginning in April 2020, significant reductions in balances are observed for every county.
+We see significant balance reductions for every country beginning in April 2020.

 To learn more, view our resources for businesses impacted by COVID-19.